The Mother Nature Programme

 • Address areas of uncertainty in delivering the intervention, and produce training materials and a manual for facilitators

-• Explore whether it is feasible to conduct a clinical trial to assess the effectiveness and cost-effectiveness of the intervention
+• Explore whether it is feasible to conduct a randomised trial of the intervention, in preparation for a future trial of its effectiveness and cost-effectiveness

 • Understand what participants and facilitators think of the intervention, materials, and trial methods